 How fast you speak is also highly important.
 Speaking too fast will leave your audience with little understanding of your presentation, while speaking too slow will put everyone to sleep.
 A general advice is to speak a little faster when you are presenting than your usual speaking speed.
 However, if you are a fast speaker, consider lowering your pace a little for the presentation.

-Hope those tips would really help you to build a perfect presentation!
+Hope those presentation guidelines for college students would really help you to build a perfect presentation!
 College and school presentations are actually meant to give you a presenting experience that you can use later in your career.
 So, don’t be afraid to experiment and try new methods while you are still at school — after all, practice makes perfect!